DigitalPublishingToolkit/Money-Lab-Reader/docs/4_2-Rothenberg.md

-As the first and largest charity platform of its kind, Kiva has received much praise in business circles and the world of celebrities including Bill Clinton, Oprah Winfrey, and *New York Times* writer Nicholas Kristof known as the ‘White Knight’ for his column on human rights.
+As the first and largest charity platform of its kind, Kiva has received much praise in business circles and the world of celebrities including Bill Clinton, Oprah Winfrey, and *The New York Times* writer Nicholas Kristof, known as the ‘White Knight’ for his column on human rights.
 All espouse the Kiva mantra that the organization is helping to alleviate global poverty and empower the global poor through microcredit.

 And to some extent it is.
-Kiva is becoming a household name, at least in the Global North, along with the concept of microcredit/microloans due to the popularity of platforms such as Kickstarter and Indiegogo.
+Kiva is becoming a household name, at least in the Global North, along with the concept of microcredit/microloans, due to the popularity of platforms such as Kickstarter and Indiegogo.
 Through Kiva’s website, the organization claims to have raised over
 \$605,592,375 million through 1,218,000 lenders giving to 1,403,980